tom65536/hypercute/README.rst

 I have adapted some details:

 * Instead of Poetry_ we use Flit_ for packaging.
-* We make the use of Codecov_ optional.
+* We make the use of Codecov_ optional (you might want to use this template in private/proprietary projects as well).

 .. _hypermodern:: https://github.com/cjolowicz/hypermodern-python
 .. _Poetry:: https://pypi.org/project/poetry/